lacasseio/sample-as-needed-flag/README.md

 # Demonstrate how to add the --as-needed flag for all linked libraries

-Problem:
+## Problem
 The --as-needed flag is not used by default on GCC.
-HOWEVER, some distribution provide GCC with a different spec (ex: ubuntu, alpine, debian).
+HOWEVER, some distribution provide GCC with a different [spec](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) (ex: ubuntu, alpine, debian).
 To see the spec, use `g++ -dumpspecs` which will show under `link`.
 You can also compile a simple application using `g++ --verbose` which will show the full linker commandl line.